ksheedlo/Talk/talk.md

 - Dev community stated that new features will not be coming until they are officially accepted in the final version of the ECMAScript specification.

 # Other implementations

+- Other Carakan, Chakra, and JavaScriptCore did not appear to have any support for array comprehensions.

 # Community impact